nautilus/gateway/README.md

  a single schema.
 Along the way, it keeps track of what fields are defined at what locations so that the `Planner` can do its job.

- * the `Planner`s job is to take an incoming query and construct a query plan that will
+ * the `Planner`s job is to take an incoming query and construct a query plan that will resolve the requested query.

+ * the `Executor` then takes the query plan and executes the query with the provided variables and context representing the current user.